Initial Consultation for Cosmetic Gynecology Surgery

-- Stop smoking for at least one week before and one week after surgery, as nicotine can impair circulation and healing.
+- Abstain from smoking for at least one week before and after your surgery.
+Cigarettes impair blood circulation, discourage healing, and promote scarring.

 Pre-Operative Medication Instructions

-- STOP all aspirin and all aspirin-containing medicines (e.g., Anacin, Excedrin, Pepto-Bismol).
-Check any cold or pain medication bottles to make certain aspirin is not contained.
+- DISCONTINUE taking any and all aspirin and aspirin-containing medicines (e.g., Anacin, Excedrin®, Pepto-Bismol®).
+Check any cold or pain medication bottles to make sure they do not contain aspirin.

 Pre-Operative Diet Instructions